tamersp25/docs/docs/engines/processing-modes/segment-processing/README.md

 ## Basic Steps

-The basic lifecycle for a message engine is as follows:
+The basic lifecycle for a segment engine is as follows:

 1. The Docker container for your engine will be started up with the environment variables set.
 1. The engine consumes `media_chunk` messages from its `KAFKA_INPUT_TOPIC`.